getgrav/grav-learn/pages/2/07.api/03.endpoints/01.pages/_15.reorganize-pages/api-endpoint.md

 api:
     method: POST
     path: '/pages/reorganize'
     description: 'Atomically move and/or reorder multiple pages in a single request.
 All operations are validated before any filesystem changes are applied, then executed via a two-phase temp-rename strategy with best-effort rollback on failure.
-Cannot move a page into its own subtree.
+Cannot move a page into its own subtree, or into a parent that is itself being moved in the same request.
 Limited to `plugins.api.batch.max_items` (default 50).
-Fires `onApiBeforePagesReorganize` and `onApiPagesReorganized`.'
+Fires `onApiBeforePagesReorganize`, `onApiPagesReorganized`, and `onApiPageMoved` for each page that actually moved.
+Requires `api.pages.write`; a page whose own rules deny `update`, or a destination parent that denies `create`, fails the whole request with 403.'
     parameters:
         - name: operations
           type: array
           required: true
           description: 'Non-empty array of operation objects.
-Each must have a `route`; optional fields are `parent` (new parent route) and `position` (integer, controls the numeric prefix on the folder).'
+Each must have a `route`; optional fields are `parent` (new parent route, `/` for the top level; omit to stay under the current parent) and `position` (1-based integer, controls the numeric prefix on the folder).'
     request_example: '{"operations": [{"route": "/blog/post-1", "parent": "/archive", "position": 1}, {"route": "/blog/post-2", "position": 3}]}'
     response_example: '{"data": [{"route": "/archive/post-1", "slug": "post-1", "title": "Post 1", "order": 1, "parent": "/archive"}, {"route": "/blog/post-2", "slug": "post-2", "title": "Post 2", "order": 3, "parent": "/blog"}]}'
     response_codes:
         - code: '200'
           description: 'All operations succeeded; response lists every child of every affected parent.'
-        - code: '400'
-          description: 'Validation failed — empty operations, duplicate routes, missing page, position conflict, attempt to move a page into its own subtree, or filesystem error during execution (partial rollback attempted).'
         - code: '401'
           description: 'Unauthorized.'
         - code: '403'
-          description: 'Missing `api.pages.write` permission.'
+          description: 'Missing `api.pages.write` permission, or a page or destination parent denies the action.'
+        - code: '422'
+          description: 'Validation failed (empty operations, too many operations, duplicate routes, missing page or parent, position conflict, a move into the page''s own subtree, or a target parent that is also being moved), or a filesystem error during execution (best-effort rollback attempted).'
 ---